grd/FreePDM/internal/vaults/README.md

-# The Filesystem page
+# The vaults page

-The Filesystem is a major part of FreePDM.
+The vaults is a major part of FreePDM.
 It is primarily a storage of files that are stored into the server.
 The primary goals are to import / export files, the revision of files, moving -, copying and renaming of files, and all with access control.
 To make this happen you want to check-out and check-in of files, so that others know that you checked out a file and can't modify / edit the file without notifying you.
 The filesystem use directories, just like ordinary directories, to organize the files.
 The storage of files allows that you can also open a previous file.

 ## Todo: